U.N. investigator urges U.S. to pursue Bush-era abuses

 Emmerson, an international lawyer from Britain, has served since August 2011 in the independent post set up by the U.N.
 Human Rights Council in 2005 to probe human rights violations committed during counter-terrorism operations worldwide.

-But Emmerson said that using a "superior orders defense" and invoking secrecy on national security grounds was "perpetuating impunity for the public officials implicated in these crimes".
+But Emmerson said that using a "superior orders defence" and invoking secrecy on national security grounds was "perpetuating impunity for the public officials implicated in these crimes".

-A Senate select committee on intelligence, chaired by Democratic Senator Dianne Feinstein of California, investigated the CIA secret detention and interrogation program, including use of "waterboarding", which simulates drowning.
+A U.S. Senate select committee on intelligence, chaired by Democratic Senator Dianne Feinstein of California, investigated the CIA secret detention and interrogation programme, including use of "waterboarding", which simulates drowning.

-Bush, who authorized the CIA's secret prisons overseas, said in his memoirs he had ordered the use of "waterboarding", which rights experts consider a form of torture banned by international law.
+Bush, who authorised the CIA's secret prisons overseas, said in his memoirs he had ordered the use of "waterboarding", which rights experts consider a form of torture banned by international law.

 Emmerson said that the Senate panel was believed to have had unrestricted access to classified information for its comprehensive review, completed in December 2011.